nareshsoni02/WeatherApp/README.md

 1. Price is null or empty.
 2. Price does not have a vendor.
-3. Price does not have instruments.
+3. Price does not have instrument.
 4. Price does not have a created date.

 Following design patterns are used to implement price processor:-